soccin/FACETS.app/README.md

 output:

-a text file, for each input cncf.txt file and each IMPACT341 gene, the integer copy number, TCGA-style copy number (-2, -1, 0, 1, 2) as well as more advanced copy number calling, including CNLOH for example.
+a text file listing, for each input cncf.txt file and each IMPACT341 gene, the integer copy number, TCGA-style copy number (-2, -1, 0, 1, 2) as well as more advanced copy number calling, including CNLOH for example.

 * dualFacets.R -  runs FACETS twice with two sets of input parameters dipLogR from the first iteration is used for the second